The Best Idea to Make You a More Inspired Photographer

 Experiment with different aperture and shutter speed combinations.
 Do you want a shallow depth of field?
 Would keeping more of the photo in focus make it stronger?
 If there is movement within your frame take some photos with a slow shutter speed and let the movement blur.

-Try as many creative options as you can think of.
+Try as many creative options as you can think of for photography inspiration ideas.

 When Photography Inspiration Ideas Arrive

 As ideas come to you stay with the inspiration.
 Having your camera at the ready allows you to begin immediately.
 Start taking photos.
 As you do, keep thinking of alternative ways you can work with the idea.